 Our office performs annual risk assessments to help us demonstrate and assess the effect of unexpected experience on pension plans.
 The risk assessment allows us to measure how affordability and funded status can change if investment experience, expected state revenue growth, and inflation do not match our longterm assumptions.
 Our annual risk assessment also considers past practices, for funding and benefit enhancements, and their impact on pension plan risk if those practices continue.

-For more information, please see our Risk Assessment and Commentary on Risk webpages.
-Additional information on the assumptions used to produce the risk measures can be found in the RAAS.
+The following table displays our latest risk measurements as of June 30, 2020.
+The figures in this table were not reproduced for this bill.
+For more information, please see our Risk Assessment, Commentary on Risk, and Glossary webpages.
+Additional information on the assumptions used to produce the risk measures can be found in the Risk Assessment Assumptions Study.